The story behind my banner heads have been updated – adding four more to my banner rotation.

 Old Montreal – During March Break 2016, we stopped in Old Montreal for one night on our way back from skiing/boarding in Mont Sutton.
 I hadn’t been back in over a decade and it’s just as beautiful as I remembered it to be.

 Third Street Promenade – Ah Santa Monica.
-My third and hopefully not my last visit.
-I was here December 2014 for business but each night, after dinner, I would walk the pier and Third Street Promenade.
+My third of four visits – and hopefully I will return again and again.
+This was taken December 2014 during my first business trip to the head office.
+Each night, after dinner, I would walk the pier and Third Street Promenade.
 There was always live music which fit the mood of the beautiful Christmas lights.

 Santa Monica Pier – I always stop and watch the indoor carousel every first visit to the pier.
 I have bad timing though – seems that whenever I go, the carousel is closed for the day or has been rented out for a private event.
 I simply just love old-style carousels.

-Frozen – I took it just this morning (December 22nd, 2013) after a freezing rain storm which has swept across our city for the past couple of days.
-It finally will end sometime later today but the ice will probably remain for a bit.
-The branches were so heavy from the ice, one of our trees in the backyard split in half and our patio is now completely blocked off from part of that tree.
+Frozen – I took it the morning of December 22nd, 2013 after a freezing rain storm which had swept across our city for the past couple of days.
+It finally did end sometime later that day but the ice stayed for several days after, causing major blackouts throughout the province.
+Some people were left without power for 2 weeks.
+Red Cross set up camp at local community centers where we went to donate water and food for those who could not stay home (no heat – they would have froze to death).
+The branches were so heavy from the ice, one of our trees in the backyard split in half and our patio is had been completely blocked off from part of that tree.

-Rue D’ Baga – Snapped from our Port Orleans resort streets while we stayed in Disneyworld earlier this year.
-The street name was called, “Rue D’Baga” which was where our room was on.
+Rue D’ Baga – Snapped from our Port Orleans resort streets while we stayed in Disney World earlier this year.
+The street name was called, “Rue D’Baga” which was where our room was located during our February 2013 vacation.

-Sea shells – This was from our last full day while visiting Ada and Hoa in Vancouver (while they were still living there). the sea shells were dangling from the deck just outside this little place called Go Fish. best fish taco’s ever!
+Sea shells – This was from our last full day while visiting Ada and Hoa in Vancouver (while they were still living there) in the summer of 2012.
+The sea shells were dangling from the deck just outside this little place called Go Fish. best fish taco’s ever!

 The Roundhouse – Another photo from our Vancouver 2012 trip.
 We snapped this photo while just Doug, Chaeli and I were exploring randomly on our own through areas of downtown Vancouver – Gastown, water front and where this photo was taken, Yaletown.